 "I could burn down the house!"
 I exclaimed.

 "She expects me to do it on my own!"
-I cried in disbelief.
+I cried as I looked between my friends.

 "Just order pizza," Nina responded.
 "We can live without a home cooked meal for one day."